-The No Retail Alternative entails the development of 510,000 sf of office, a 150-room hotel, and 608 multi-family residences.
+The No Retail Alternative would include all of the basic elements of the proposed project with the exception of the retail uses.
+This alternative would consist of 510,000 sf of office, a 150-room hotel, and 608 multi-family residences.
 The Main Street component and ground floor retail uses in the office buildings would not be constructed.
 As a result, the office buildings would be reduced by one level compared to the proposed project.
 Parking would be provided in subsurface garages and an above-ground structure.